mulecode/tool-set/docker/python-playwright/README.md

-## Python 3.9 docker image
+## Python 3.12 Playwright docker image

-This repository houses a Docker image equipped with Python 3.9 under Amazon linux architecture, designed to be versatile across different pipeline solutions.
+This repository houses a Docker image equipped with Python 3.12 and Playwright under Ubuntu linux architecture, designed to be versatile across different pipeline solutions.

 This image adheres to the [3musketeers](https://3musketeersdev.netlify.app) pattern, ensuring compatibility and promoting a standardized approach to tool usage.